UnifiedPush/documentation/content/news/20221218_unifiedpush.md

 ## The limitations of direct app-server connections

+> Edit 11/04/2025: Add note about applications that aren't used daily

 While it is technically possible for each application to connect to its own server and receive notifications directly, there are several reasons why this approach may not be practical or effective.

 Establishing and maintaining a direct connection between an app and a server can be resource-intensive, which can strain the device's battery, CPU, and network resources.